-- Provide street edge aligned built form with active frontage to mark the corner at junction of the Princes Highway and West Botany Street. - A front setback of 3 metre is required unless a specific setback is recommended. - Deep soil zones along rear boundary to facilitate mid-block tree planting and visual privacy between properties. - The Rockdale DCP 2011 requires a 4.5 metre side setback.
-Within this neighbourhood, a 0 metre side setback may be acceptable for blocks 24 metre or smaller. - Retain vistas to Botany Bay.
-No building or structure is to detrimentally impact any view corridor as identified in 4.1 Site Planning page 4|6.
+- Development (including double height, 7 metre floor to ceilin height commercial ground floor) is proposed on sites frontin the Princes Highway.
+These spaces might comprise a small mezzanine. - Provide street edge aligned built form with active frontage to mark the corner at junction of the Princes Highway and West Botany Street. - A front setback of 3 metre is required, unless a specific setbac is recommended in 4.1 Building Setbacks of this chapter. - Deep soil zones along rear boundary to facilitate mid-block tree planting and visual privacy between properties. - Provision of high quality residential amenity in terms of privacy and built form by complying with SEPP 65 - Design Quality of Residential Apartment Development, side and rear setbacks must follow built form separation standards as outlined in Part 2F Building separation as outlined in the Apartment Design Guide. - Side setbacks are to include deep soil zones and appropriate landscaped treatment. - Retain vistas to Botany Bay.
+No building or structure is to detrimentally impact any view corridor as identified in 4.1 Sit Planning page 4|6.

-- 6 metre landscape setback on sites adjoining Princes Highway. - New through site connections (6 metre wide) between Innesdale Road and Valda Avenue will break up the proposed continuous building form and encourage pedestrian links away from busy roads.
+- A 6 metre landscape setback on sites adjoining Princes Highway. - A 5 metre landscape setback is required to Marsh Street, West Botany Street and Wickham Street comprising a 3 metre landscape zone with private courtyards behind to assist in ameliorating the impacts of busy roads on residential development.
+The landscape zone should include large and medium size tree planting. - New through site connections (6 metre wide) between Innesdale Road and Valda Avenue will break up the proposed continuous building form and encourage pedestrian links away from busy roads.
 Links should be provided on the side boundary of an amalgamated development site.
-Through site links should generally align with Robert Lane and Levy Street to the north.
+Through site links should generally align with Robert Lane. - New through site connections (6 metre wide) between West Botany Road and Princes Highway will break up the proposed continuous building form and encourage pedestrian connection from the east to west.
+Links should be provided on the side boundary of an amalgamated development site.